Rusty-crowned babbler: Ecology and behavior

 Typically seen singly, in pairs or mixed flocks along with Mindanao blue-fantails, sulphur-billed nuthatches, Philippine bulbuls, brown-tit babbler, Mindanao pygmy babbler, flowerpeckers, sunbirds and other small forest birds.
 Its diet is presumed to consist primarily of insects and some vegetable matter.

-Birds in breeding condition nwith enlarged gonads see in March and June.
+Birds in breeding condition with enlarged gonads are seen in March and June.
 Immature birds have been seen in February, May and August.
 Otherwise, any breeding, mating, nesting and fledgling behaviours are unknown.
 Nest and chicks are undescribed.

 Habitat and conservation status

 Its natural habitat is tropical moist lowland forest.
 It is seen on the undergrowth of primary forests or along forest edge.
 Most Ebird and sight records are in the PICOP Logging Concession in Bislig which has undergone massive deforestation.
 Its population is believed to be descreasing.